spazewalker/SpeechRecog-Opencv/README.md

 #### Post-processing
 The model gives the "probabilities" of each for each window of the given audio.
 We need to produce a transcript of the given audio.
 This is done by applying a CTC-decoding algorithm on the output in `Decoder` class.

+## Future work
+The goals included an OpenCV sample for speech-recognition using AudioIO module and a pre-trained onnx model.
+The development of AudioIO module is delayed, due to which we couldn't include that in our implementation.
+Currently, the code uses a module called `sound_file` to read audio files.
+In he future, we'll need to use AudioIO module instead.
+Another concern is that, upon comparision of the time taken to forward the model in OpenCV and with other backends(onnxruntime), OpenCV is takes a lot of time for inference on CPU.
+This can also be looked into.

 ## What does this repo contain?
 This repository contains the Jupyter notebooks that were used to experiment with the code along with some scripts to make life easier.
 The `build.sh` script is used to build opencv from source on linux in debug config with single command `sudo sh build.sh`. `transcript.txt` contains the transcript of the audio `audio.flac` generated using OpenCV sample.